neovim/node-client/README.md

 ```
 ## Usage
 This package exports a single `attach()` function which takes a pair of
 write/read streams and invokes a callback with a Nvim API object.
-Currently, it provides a dynamically generated API based on your current version of neovim.
-In the future there will be an API similar to `python-client`

 A [typescript declaration file](index.d.ts) is available as documentation of the
 API and also for typescript users that seek to use this library.
 Note that the